indrafnugroho/Avatar-Duel/README.md

 ## Using Gradle to build program
 Here is an example of project using gradle as the build tools.

+### Prerequisites
+* You have already installed JDK 8 in your local computer

 Try running these commands:

 `./gradlew run`